 So, if you’ve got the money, why not consider blowing it on something totally frivolous like this meal.
 Your fellow Americans will thank you for it.

-In her new series "Thanksgiving Special," Hannah Rothstein imagines what turkey dinner might look like through the eyes of some famous artists.
+In her new series "Thanksgiving Special," Hannah Rothstein imagines what turkey dinner might look like through the eyes of some famous artists (Like Van Gogh's above).
 She's also selling limited edition prints of the photos, with a portion of the proceeds going to a local food bank.

 Basically yes kids, play with your food.
 Because art.